Reconcyl/eso/flobnar/README.md

 The interpreter should be passed an argument representing the name of the program (the spec did not mention a canonical file extension, nor could I find any evidence that one existed, so I use `.flob`).
 It also supports the following arguments:

-- `--wrap-on-invalid-output`: The Flobnar spec leaves outputting a number outside the range of ASCII undefined.
+- `--wrap-on-invalid-output` (shorthand: `-w`): The Flobnar spec leaves outputting a number outside the range of ASCII undefined.
 Without this flag, the interpreter will always output a number if it can fit in a byte, and will exit with an error message otherwise.
 With this flag, the number will be truncated to fit in a byte before being output.
-- `--ignore-invalid-terms`: The Flobnar spec also leaves executing terms that aren't valid commands undefined.
+- `--ignore-invalid-terms` (shorthand `-i`): The Flobnar spec also leaves executing terms that aren't valid commands undefined.
 Without this flag, the interpreter will exit with an error message if a program tries to execute one.
 With this flag, they will all be treated the same as space (in terms of executed behavior, not wrapping behavior).
-- `--enable-decimal-io-extension`: Using this flag makes `.` and `&` valid commands for "output as decimal" and "input as decimal" respectively.
+- `--enable-decimal-io-extension` (shorthand `-e`): Using this flag makes `.` and `&` valid commands for "output as decimal" and "input as decimal" respectively.
 Output is done without any separator; input will ignore all bytes until it finds a digit or `-`, and will ignore a single byte afterwards.
 Yes; I know; that's weird.
 Deal with it.
-- `--suppress-final-result`: The spec leaves the destination of the result of the program unspecified.
+- `--suppress-final-result` (shorthand `-r`): The spec leaves the destination of the result of the program unspecified.
 By default, this interpreter will send it to STDOUT.
 With this flag enabled, it will ignore it.

 There are a few other areas where I took liberties because the spec wasn't entirely clear: